-- Single?
-No problem – children have been adopted into stable, loving homes by single parents and couples, whatever their gender or sexual orientation, for many years.
-Since 30 December 2005 unmarried couples in England and Wales can apply to adopt jointly.
+- Perhaps you are single.
+That is, of course, not a problem – children have been adopted into stable, loving homes by single parents, whatever their gender or sexual orientation, for many years.
+Since 30th December 2005 unmarried couples in England and Wales can apply to adopt jointly.

-- Disabilities or not, you can still adopt – Health problems and disabilities are not barriers to adoption, provided you can care for the child you adopt – but everyone has to have a medical examination and health issues will need to be explored.
+- Disabilities or not, you can still adopt.
+Health problems and disabilities are not barriers to adoption, provided you can care for the child you adopt.
+Everyone does need to have a medical examination, however, and health issues will need to be explored.

 - You can adopt if you already have children – and you can adopt more than one child at once – some children will have siblings also waiting to be adopted.

-- Criminal record? – A record of offences will need to be carefully looked into but, apart from some offences against children, having a criminal record in itself will not necessarily rule someone out.
+- Criminal record?
+A record of offences will need to be carefully looked into, however apart from a number of offences against children, having a criminal record in itself will not necessarily rule someone out.

 - Pets are allowed!
 Provided your pet does not pose a threat to the child’s health or safety, then it can be an excellent addition to the family.